devopsdays/devopsdays-web/content/events/2021-kyiv/welcome.md

 Description = "devopsdays Kyiv 2021"
 +++

-### Due to the outbreak of COVID-19, we cannot make the offline event this year.
+### Due to the on-going COVID-19 situation, this will be an online event.

-### Please, join us for the DevOps Days Kyiv 2020 "From Home" edition.
+### Please, join us for the DevOps Days Kyiv 2021 "From Home" edition!

 ### See you online!